splynx/docs/files/en/payment_systems/integrapay/integrapay.md

 - if a customer later pays the correct amount using the same CRN (of the invoice), the payment should be linked to the correct invoice;

 - if the amount of payment is larger than required, then 2 payments will be created in Splynx.
-The one with the required amount and it will be linked to the invoice, the second one will be added to the customer's balance.
+The one with the required amount and it will be linked to the invoice, the second one will be added to the customer's balance;

+- in case an invoice is paid or deleted before the transaction status is analyzed, information about this event will be added to the log and the transaction will be marked as processed.

 **Add the Bpay logo with references to the (proforma) invoice templates**